Medicare Part D Coverage

 If your plan has a deductible, you must meet it before the coverage starts.

 Monthly statements are sent to beneficiaries by their plan.
 The statement should include a record of the amount spent out-of-pocket for covered drugs and the status of the current coverage phase.

 Beneficiaries who have Extra Help won’t have a coverage gap.
 The costs of prescription drugs will be different throughout the year; this may also be true for those enrolled in a State Pharmaceutical Assistance Program.

 Certain circumstances may cause your plan to change the cost of your prescriptions during the year.
 If any changes are made to your policy, the plan must let you know.

 Lastly, the Part D Medicare coverage cost of deductibles and premiums can NOT change during a plan year.

 Get Medicare Part D Coverage

-If you want to get Medicare Part D coverage you’re required to enroll in a Medicare-approved plan that offers prescription drug coverage.
-Plan costs and benefits will depend on the plan you join.
+If you want to get Part D coverage, you’re required to enroll in a Medicare-approved plan that offers prescription drug coverage.
+Plan costs and benefits will depend on the program you join.